furysport/furya-staking/.github/ISSUE_TEMPLATE/3_new_chain_or_pool.md

       * code samples
       * figma designs

-     Does this have to be provided by White Whale directly, or can it be provided by a third-party contract?
+     Does this have to be provided by White Fury directly, or can it be provided by a third-party contract?
 If so, maybe consider implementing and share it with the community rather than filing a bug.
 -->